HUMMER: Split-Brain Branding

 Despite GM’s current ambivalence, the ascent of the Hummer brand has been remarkable.
 GM took over the brand a mere decade ago from AM General, and both the HUMMER brand and the iconic shape of the vehicle have become instantly recognizable.
 I was surprised that Hummer didn’t make Millward Brown’s Top 100 Most Powerful Brands list, but with decades-old brands like Motorola and Volkswagen just hitting the 90s, perhaps it’s not so odd.
 There’s a dichotomy in the brand recognition, too.
 While for many the Hummer brand represents ruggedness, durability, and “can-do” capability, for others it’s a symbol of gas-guzzling excess.
 Whichever side you are on, though, it’s hard to argue with the visibility and recognition of the Hummer brand.

 The split-brain thinking carries over to GM’s advertising for Hummers.
-GM’s recent ad is a good example:
+GM’s recent ad is a good example.
+(The YouTube link for that ad no longer works – if you find the video, which was full of calm forest scenery, please let us know!)

 What’s the primary image one gets from that ad?
 I remember wildflowers.
 Do people really choose a Hummer because they can’t reach their favorite woodland flora in other vehicles?
 There’s an implied stream crossing, but the images seem to be deliberately vague; I suppose a Hummer charging through a creek with water flying in all directions would destroy the tranquil mood.
 The image below isn’t an actual GM ad (at least not yet!) but I think it conveys the idea of where GM is headed: